 BEST QUALITY DAUGHTER (Nov.
 2020)

-Local culinary team Jennifer Hwa Dobbertin and Quealy Watson, chefs and owners of Tenko Ramen, opened an Asian-American concept at Pearl.
+Local culinary team Jennifer Hwa Dobbertin and Quealy Watson, chefs and owners of Tenko Ramen, have opened an Asian-American concept at Pearl.
 The menu includes Thai curry babaganoush; crispy fried pig ears; and chorizo, egg and cheese potstickers.
 Noodles and rice selections include mochi gnocchi with sauce mornay and Chinese sausage, and phat kaphrao pork fried rice.
 Best Quality Daughter features dishes pulled from Dobbertin’s travels and comfort food from her youth as a first-generation, Chinese-American with heavy Chinese, South Texas and Southeast Asian influences.

 HELLO PARADISE (Oct.
 2020)